signal18/docs.signal18.io/02.installation/01.setup-instructions/03.filesystem-organisation/docs.md

 ### Packages hierarchy

-Packages installation will deploy a set of directories
+Packages installation will deploy a set of directories and files

   - [x] /etc/replication-manager/
     Default and example conf file